nirajkale/pynetwork/README.md

         Steps to follow to use this functionality:

           a.
-Write a function (with whatever positional/ kwargs you want) & regirster it with gateway

-          b. package expects that this function would return an int which is then beamed back to client
+Write a function (with whatever positional/ kwargs you want) & regirster it with gateway package expects that this function would return an int which is then beamed back to client

-          f.
+          b.
+Since gateway passes an 'buffer' paramater through kwargs dictionary, this method needs to strictly follow below signatue:

+            ```python
+            def your_function_name(arg1, arg2,.., **kwargs):
+              result = 2
+              pass
+              return result #return your integer result
+            ```

+          c.
 You can also pass positional arguments & kwargs to this generator when you start the stream.
              (Package serializes your args & kwargs and then these params get deserialized at gateway where the function is executed with same params)